Public · Slippery Rock, Pennsylvania

 What is the graduation rate at Slippery Rock University of Pennsylvania?

-Slippery Rock University of Pennsylvania has a 4-year completion rate of 65.7%.
+Slippery Rock University of Pennsylvania has a 65.7% completion rate within 150% of normal time at a four-year institution (typically six years for a bachelor’s program).
 The first-year retention rate is 84.0%.

 Is Slippery Rock University of Pennsylvania worth the student debt?

-The median student debt at Slippery Rock University of Pennsylvania is $25,000, while graduates earn a median of $53,032 ten years after enrollment.
-That debt represents about 47% of first-year post-graduation earnings.
-416500.0% of borrowers are repaying their loans within 3 years.
+The median student debt at Slippery Rock University of Pennsylvania is $25,000, while former students earn a median of $53,032 ten years after enrollment.
+That debt represents about 47% of those annual earnings.
+Among borrowers who completed their program, 81.6% are repaying their loans within 3 years.
 Estimated monthly loan payment is $265.